-- The GSEs may not approve our restructured reinsurance transaction or they may not allow full credit under the GSE Financial Requirements for that transaction. - We may not obtain regulatory authorization to transfer assets from MIC to MGIC to the extent we are assuming because regulators project higher losses than we project or require a level of capital be maintained in MIC higher than we are assuming. - MGIC may not receive additional capital contributions from our holding company due to competing demands on the holding company resources, including for repayment of debt.

-- Our future operating results may be negatively impacted by the matters discussed in the rest of these risk factors.
-Such matters could decrease our revenues, increase our losses or require the use of assets, thereby increasing our shortfall in Available Assets. - We may not be able to access the non-dilutive debt markets due to market conditions, concern about our creditworthiness, or other factors, in a manner sufficient to provide the funds we may seek.
+- The GSEs may not approve our restructured reinsurance transaction or they may not allow the amount of benefit we expect under the GSE Financial Requirements. - We may not obtain regulatory authorization to transfer assets from MIC to MGIC to the extent we are assuming because regulators project higher losses than we project or require a level of capital be maintained in MIC higher than we are assuming. - MGIC may not receive additional capital contributions from our holding company due to competing demands on the holding company resources, including for repayment of debt. - Our future operating results may be negatively impacted by the matters discussed in the rest of these risk factors.
+Such matters could decrease our revenues, increase our losses or require the use of assets, thereby increasing our shortfall in Available Assets.